harrisonheld/Zodiac/README.md

 # Zodiac - A High Fantasy Roguelike
 This is my game, temporarily titled 'Zodiac'.
 Other potential names include:

-Welcome to 'Zodiac,' a thrilling high fantasy roguelike game.
-Below are some potential names for the game that we're considering:

 - Flaming Metal System
 - You, But Starspawn
 - Summer in Otherworld